Real-Dev-Squad/discord-slash-commands/CONTRIBUTING.md

 Now let's link our local development server to our bot.

-run the command `npx wrangler publish`
+Run the command `npx wrangler publish`

 - After all the commands are installed
 - Go to Your cloudflare `dashboard > workers > discord-slash-commands > settings > variables > edit Variables`